Detrimon/EXMOTrade/README.md

-# EXMO Trade Tiles in a real time.
+# Real-time EXMO Trade tiles.

 This project was invented by myself and it was created for my own portfolio and you most likely can't be able to find a use for it in real life.
 I'm not a cryptocurrency trader :)